jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 $client->close();
 ```

-This sort example init the Angela client, connects to the job-server and send one job-request of type "taskA"
+This sort example inits the Angela client, connects to the job-server and sends one job-request of type "taskA"
 to the server.
 It than waits for the result of the job.
-As soon as a worker has processed this job request, the worker
+As soon as a worker has processed this job, the worker
 sends back the result of the job to the job-server which than forwards this result back to the client.

 This example of course would block your application until the result of the job is received.
 But in many cases you
-don't need an actual result e.g. if you just want to resize an uploaded image to some predefined sizes.
+don't need an actual result - e.g. if you just want to resize an uploaded image to some predefined sizes.
 In this case
-you can use the _doBackground_ method.
+you can use the _doBackground_ method:

 ```php
 <?php